Have questions? We're here.

 • Arrive at Inti Punku, the Gate of the Sun, entrance to Machu Picchu at (7875 ft or 2400 m) in the afternoon for a guided tour.
 Hikers camping at Winay Wayna on Day 3 will reach the ruins in the early morning instead.

 • Short bus trip to Aguas Calientes for a hot shower in our hotel.
-All travelers will have the opportunity to return to Machu Picchu before dawn on the following day to watch the sunrise and spending the full morning exploring the glorious ruins of Machu Picchu!
+All travelers will have the opportunity to return to Machu Picchu the following day to spend the morning exploring the glorious ruins of Machu Picchu!

-NOTE: The exact locations where you will have lunch and camp is subject to change depending on weather conditions, current Inca Trail regulations and the abilities of the group.
+NOTE: The exact locations where you will have lunch and campsite is subject to change depending on weather conditions, current Inca Trail regulations and the abilities of the group.

 Our Favorite Inca Trail Trips